Seanny123/seanaubin.github.io/content/post/2017-07-19-twitter_and_tear_gas.md

 ## III.

 To summarize, if you want human stories bringing urgent issues to the surface, you need to read "Twitter and Tear Gas".
 Lack of money is no excuse, given the book is licensed under Creative Commons, thus is free to download{{% sidenote "ethereum" %}}Of course, buying the book supports the author better.{{% /sidenote %}}.
-If you know of any tentative solutions to the problems, please let me know so I can feel a slight bit of hope among all this despair.
+Additionally, if you know of any tentative solutions to the problems, aside from the aforementioned Value-Based Design Philosophy, I would greatly appreciate further references.